- Health & Safety Resources

 Can a student whose program is cancelled able to apply/switch to a different study abroad program in the same term?

-Throughout the evolving COVID-19 situation here and abroad, health and safety of our Marquette community remains of primary importance.
+Throughout the evolving COVID-19 situation here and abroad, the health and safety of our Marquette community remains of primary importance.
 In conjunction with the health and safety of our students, OIE takes into account several different factors and consults various international and local health authorities to determine if a study abroad program should be cancelled including, but not limited to:

 What is the impact of the travel ban announced by the European Union (E.U.) on June 30, 2020?